 On top of all the fun you’ll have playing basketball, you’ll enjoy a variety of social events organised by the club; this is the perfect opportunity to play the sport you love while having a great time and making new friends.

 How to get involved

-Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
+Please note, on top of the club membership fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.